-Each phase of life brings a new set of priorities to bear, and as changes in lifestyle and circumstances alter our views of the world, the most pressing issues for senior adults are quite different from concerns merely a decade ago.
-Becoming a senior member of society is full of new challenges, which prompts new concerns.
+As you age, the most pressing concerns you experience become different.
+A senior's most pressing concerns will be different from someone in their 30s.
+Each phase of life brings a new set of priorities to bear, and as changes in lifestyle and circumstances alter our views of the world, the most pressing issues for senior adults deal with housing, health care and finances.

 The Most Pressing Issues for Senior Adults

 Among the issues that tend to become most prominent as we reach the senior years are financial ones.
 Advancements in health care and a greater awareness of the importance of health maintenance and overall fitness has lengthened the lifespan of the average person, extending the retirement years.
 This means good financial planning for those years is more challenging than ever before.